The Chief Agitator

 Rothrock taught botany and went on to become a surgeon.
-He went on a number of important expeditions and wrote the Flora of Alaska.
+He went on several important expeditions and wrote the Flora of Alaska.

-Destructive forest fires were all too common during the logging era, and long before “Smokey the Bear”, Rothrock lead the effort to prevent forest fires.
+Destructive forest fires were all too common during the logging era, and long before "Smokey the Bear," Rothrock led the effort to prevent forest fires.
 Rothrock said that

 “almost every forest fire is the result of ignorance, carelessness, or crime, and that there is some one to punish for it.”